Tinram/Geany_Filedefs/Readme.md

-## Geany Filetype Colour Additions
+# Geany Editor Syntax Highlighting

-### Purpose
+## Purpose

-My slightly eccentric, but personally essential, Geany colour schemes for a black editor background
+My slightly eccentric, but personally essential, Geany colour schemes for a black editor background.

-### Notes
+## Colours

-Colours are inverted codes, to conform with the 'inverted' editor background.
+Colours are inverted HTML codes, to conform with the 'inverted' editor background.

-### Geany Version
+## Geany Version

-Geany v.
-1.23 Linux
+Version 1.27 on Linux.

-### Location
+## Location

 */usr/share/geany/filetypes.x*

-### Usage
+## Usage

-Backup the default files in the above location.
+Copy the required global filetypes files from:

+*/usr/share/geany/*

+to:

+*~/.config/geany/filedefs/*

-Copy and replace the new colour codes.
+In each *~/.config/geany/filedefs/* file, copy and paster the `[styling=HTML]` section and colour codes.

+Change the colour code values to your preference.
+The *gpick* application in the Ubuntu repo has a decent colour code inverter (*Scheme generation*).

+(Ignore the `[styling]` section if already present in the file.)

+*Tools > Reload Configuration*

+If duplicate definitions occur later in the same file, comment out or delete (else they will override earlier definitions).

+### Older Geany Versions

+Use `[styling]` not `[styling=HTML]`